 Following your detox program, speak to your health care professional if you begin experiencing tiredness, weakness, and blurred vision.
 While you may have experienced numerous physical symptoms during your detox, being low on essential nutrients can also present unpleasant side effects.

 Mood-enhancing neurotransmitters, such as norepinephrine, present in vitamin C, make it critical to our brains’ proper functioning, and by association, our moods.
-Lack of vitamin C may manifest with symptoms similar to depression, including sadness, anger, anxiety, and overall irritability.
+Lack of vitamin C may manifest symptoms similar to depression, including sadness, anger, anxiety, and overall irritability.

-An accessible list of Vitamin C rich foods includes:
+An accessible list of Vitamin C-rich foods includes:

 Many fruits and vegetables contain Vitamin C. Fresh fruit, juices, and juices from cooked fruits are more easily digested than processed foods.
 It also takes longer for the fruits to digest so that they will be more nutritious.
 If you buy a cup of commercially prepared juices, make sure the label has the recommended daily dose of Vitamins C and A. Watermelon, orange, kiwi, and mango is excellent sources of Vitamin C, so take the time to look at the ingredients.